-- 1. This policy complies with the statutory requirement laid out in the Special Educational Needs and Disabilities Code of Practice 0-25 Years (January 2015) and has been written with reference to the following guidance and documents: - Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0 -25 Years (April 2015) - Schools SEND Information Report Regulations (2014) - Statutory Guidance on supporting pupils at school with medical conditions (April 2014) - Safeguarding Policy - Accessibility Plan - Teachers' Standards (2012) - United Nations Convention on Rights of the Child (1991) - 2.
+- 1. This policy complies with the statutory requirement laid out in the Special Educational Needs and Disabilities Code of Practice 0-25 Years (January 2015) and has been written with reference to the following guidance and documents: - Equality Act 2010: advice for schools DfE Feb (2013) - SEND Code of Practice 0 -25 Years (April 2015) - Schools SEND Information Report Regulations (2014) - Statutory Guidance on supporting pupils at school with medical conditions (April 2014) - Safeguarding Policy - Accessibility Plan - Teachers' Standards (2012) - United Nations Convention on Rights of the Child (1991) - COVID19 Supporting Children and Young People with SEND as Schools and Colleges Prepare for the Wider Opening (June 2020) - 2.
 This policy has been created to ensure compliance with the Department of Education's SEND Reforms, which address measures outlined in the Children and Families Act 2014.
 The Act includes changes to the support and services children and young people with special educational needs and disabilities will receive.
 These changes came into force on 1st September 2014.